Partner

 Local Pachamanca in Cieneguilla

-Pachamanca is one of the oldest traditional dishes in Peru.
+Pachamanca is one of the most ancient dishes in Peru.

-It’s cooked underground using hot stones, layered with meat, potatoes, corn, and herbs, then covered and left to steam.
+It’s cooked underground using hot stones, layered with meat, potatoes, corn, and herbs, then covered and left to steam beneath the rocks.

 Peruvian fried cuy.